[3.13] 1h Impale Cyclone Slayer. All content viable with cheap gear. No required items.

 If you dont need the resist you can craft +1 to AoE gems as prefix and socket 3 auras + enlighten in helmet.

 Phys to nearby is an Elder mod and needs ilvl 85+ and should be crafted with Jagged fossils.

-Fortify effect is now a Crusader mod at ilvl 80+ and you craft it with Dense fossils.
+Fortify effect is a Crusader mod at ilvl 80+ and is kind of hard to get.

 Listed in order of DPS gain.